 Coming from a Zen/ nonduality spiritual background I don’t see the other nor myself as something that is broken and needs fixing.
 I feel the more you fix the more you need fixing.
 It may be useful at a certain stage but it often becomes an endless process.
 Tarot being just a tool can be used in that tedious process or can be used in more holistic way.
 I start from the assumption that you are already complete, full, whole.
 The only fixing that needs being done is getting out of the way of what naturally unfolds … We are the only obstacle from seeing the patterns clearly and the ability to navigate through them.
 I use The Tarot to clear out the cobwebs only to reveal what we already know…

 9. Do you read for free, or for fee?

-Tarot reading being my full time gig, I charge a fee that I feel reflects the “energy exchange” that my service provides.
+Tarot reading is a full time gig, I charge a fee that I feel reflects the “energy exchange” that my service provides.

 10. Is there anything you won’t predict in a reading?

 I think I’ve already answered that one.
 No death, illness stuff…

 I’m not bothered about the “spying” on your ex or lover thing like many other professional tarot reader.
 To me, it’s very volatile emotions one is spying on, that usually changes the moment the reading is over…So I warn that it may be what you see about this person now, but don’t get too attached to it because it may already be different now.
 The question is “What are you to do with your own emotions now? ” It s not about them but it’s about you.